saullocastro/structsolve/README.md

 ROADMAP
 =======

-Currently these solvers are pretty much compatible with the compmech/panels module, such that future work should focus on generalizing this module to work with other applications.
+Currently these solvers are pretty much compatible with my other repository "panels", such that future work should focus on generalizing this module to work with other applications.

 License